arjun138x/micro-front-end/ecommerce-js/readme.txt

 - we are just using the plane JavaScript to build Run-Time Integration (Client-Side Composition)
 - we need these packages
   - npm i  webpack webpack-cli webpack-dev-server html-webpack-plugin
+- child repo should be hosted/run and add the host configuration in parent webpack.config.js